(updated 03/06/2025)

 - The criteria of the hazard map (climate, weather, topography vegetation) were not applied correctly.

 These two reasons to appeal are suggestions on the appeal form.
 We surmise that they have already developed a defense from these statements.
+Additional reasons may include:

 - No clear language, graphics, visuals examples, underlying criteria for assigning hazard zones are publically available and comprehensible to a public audience as required by ORS 477.090 (11)(a).